 Passes for the Skyline Gondola can be purchased for one to six runs, a full day, multiple days or the entire season!
 The Queenstown Bike Park trails are world-class and keen mountain bikers from all over the world come here, especially to ride them.

 Coronet Peak is one of the most popular ski fields in New Zealand.
 But once the snow melts and the skiers and snowboarders leave, Coronet Peak turns into a downhill mountain biking paradise.

 The downhill trails here are super fun and have been built by the Queenstown Mountain Bike Club to be enjoyed by intermediate riders right up to experts!
-You can drive or take a shuttle up the access road to the base building of Coronet Peak, or put in the hard work and cycle up the road so you really feel like you’ve earned those turns on the way down!
+You can drive or take a shuttle up the access road to the base building of Coronet Peak, or put in the hard work and cycle up the road, so you feel like you’ve earned those turns on the way down.

 7 Mile Bike Park